 Lambda layer is saving and inspecting a Model.

-get_config improves the portability of Models.
+get_config method.
 Models that rely on

 subclassed Layers are also often easier to visualize and reason about.